The content of this chapter is applicable to both full-time and adjunct faculty.

 Pepperdine owns and/or operates campuses in Argentina, China, England, Germany, Italy, Switzerland, and Washington D.C. for study-abroad programs.
 It offers regular programs in many other countries for both graduate and undergraduate students and has developed strategic alliances with world-class universities throughout Europe, Asia, and Latin America to facilitate student and faculty exchanges.

 The University continuously improves the quality of its educational programs and facilities.
-The Drescher Graduate Campus in Malibu is designed to include The Graziadio School of Business and Management, the Graduate School of Education and Psychology, and the School of Public Policy.
+The Drescher Graduate Campus in Malibu is designed to include The Graziadio Business School, the Graduate School of Education and Psychology, and the School of Public Policy.

 "Therefore, as my contribution to the well-being and happiness of this generation and those that follow, I am endowing this institution to help young men and women prepare themselves for a life of usefulness in this competitive world and to help them build a foundation of Christian character and faith which will survive the storms of life."